mills32/Adplug-for-8088-86/README.md

   Edlib Tracker format 1 - no funcionan bien.

-No voy a añadir mas formatos, ya que uedes reproducir cualquier formato convertido a VGM.
+No voy a añadir más formatos, ya que puedes reproducir cualquier formato convertido a VGM.